 Charitable Bequest

-A powerful and flexible way to make a generational impact.
+A flexible way to make a future gift for gospel ministry.

-Include a bequest to Cru in your will or revocable trust
+Including a bequest to Cru in your will or revocable trust.

 Playful grandfather spending time with his grandson in park on sunny day